commanderx16/x16-docs/X16 Reference - 04 - KERNAL.md

 ********************************************************************************
 -->

-## Chapter 4: KERNAL
+## Chapter 3: KERNAL

 The Commander X16 contains a version of KERNAL as its operating system in ROM.
 It contains

-* a 40/80 character screen driver
-* a PS/2 keyboard driver
-* a PS/2 mouse driver
-* an NES/SNES controller driver
-* a Commodore Serial Bus ("IEC") driver
-* "Channel I/O" for abstracting devices
+* "Channel I/O" API for abstracting devices
+* a variable size screen editor
+* a color bitmap graphics API with proportional fonts
 * simple memory management
 * timekeeping

-The following common KERNAL features are not available:
-* device 1: tape
-* device 2: RS-232
+* drivers
+	* PS/2 keyboard and mouse
+	* NES/SNES controller
+	* Commodore Serial Bus ("IEC")
+	* I2C bus

 ### KERNAL Version